American Jewish University

-American Jewish University (AJU) is a private Jewish university in Los Angeles, California.
+American Jewish University (AJU) is a private Jewish university in Los Angeles, California, United States.
 It was formed in 2007 from the merger of the University of Judaism and Brandeis-Bardin Institute.

 AJU's academic division includes the Masor School for Jewish Education and Leadership, and the Ziegler School of Rabbinic Studies, a Conservative Jewish rabbinical seminary.
 AJU is host to the Miller Introduction to Judaism Program, which prepares students to convert to Judaism and engages interfaith couples and families, as well as three think tanks: the Institute on American Jewish-Israel Relations, and the Sigi Ziering Institute for Exploring the Ethical and Religious Implications of the Holocaust and the Center for Policy Options.
 At its Brandeis-Bardin Campus, the university oversees Camp Alonim, Gan Alonim Day Camp, and the BCI Program, and also rents its facilities for events and film productions.

 History

 The University of Judaism was founded in 1947.
 The spiritual founder was Mordecai Kaplan, a Jewish thinker and philosopher whose goal was to create an institution representing the diversity of Judaic expression in the United States.
 The co-founder was Rabbi Jacob Pressman.
 Initially a project of the Jewish Theological Seminary in New York City and the Bureau of Jewish Education of Greater Los Angeles, the UJ became an independent institution in the 1970s.
 It became officially non-denominational with the ascension to the presidency of Robert Wexler (1992–2018) at the beginning of his tenure.
 Wexler was preceded in the presidency by Simon Greenberg (1947–1963) and David Lieber (1963–1992), and succeeded by Dr. Jeffrey Herbst (2018 to 2025).
 As of spring 2025, Jay Sanderson is serving as the university's current president.

 In March 2007, officials from the University of Judaism and the Brandeis-Bardin Institute, an education and camping organization in Simi Valley, announced the two parties would merge into a new organization called the American Jewish University.